 Hopefully my photos have convinced you that the Beartooth Plateau is worth a visit.
 It’s conveniently located just east of Yellowstone National Park, so the two can quite easily be combined into the same road trip.

 Of course, the Beartooths could be a destination of their own.
 There are hundreds of miles of trails – this area is a backpacker’s paradise!
 It’s just so rugged and unspoiled and beautiful; this is a road trip that I highly recommend.

 - Getting there: US Highway 212 between Cooke City, MT and Red Lodge, MT; I’ve driven the road in both directions and I can’t recommend one over the other

 - Fees and passes: none

-- Camping: there are quite a few Forest Service campgrounds located all along the highway – most are primitive and cost about $15 per night; some accept reservations.
+- Where to stay: There are quite a few Forest Service campgrounds along the highway – most are primitive and cost about $15 per night; some accept reservations.
 For hotels or other lodging, the towns on either end of the highway – Cooke City and Red Lodge – are the best options.

-- Hiking: there are 100+ miles (160+ km) of trails on the plateau – bring a good map, this area is rugged and doesn’t see a lot of foot traffic so trails aren’t always well-marked.
+- Hiking: There are 100+ miles (160+ km) of trails on the plateau; bring a good map, this area is rugged and doesn’t see a lot of foot traffic so trails aren’t always well-marked.
 Remember that you are in grizzly country… hike in groups, make noise, and carry bear spray (and know how to use it)